friemen/metam/README.md

 Each factory function validates input and provides default values (if a corresponding function var was given).

-For an invocation of defmetamodel macroexpand-1 outputs:
+An invocation of macroexpand-1 on a defmetamodel expression outputs:

 ```clojure
 (do (def wsdl-hierarchy